samfitgen/trgen/docs/Full_Distance_Triathlon_Base-High_Volume.md

 > Brick Workout (Gibraltar + 45min Race-Pace Run) OR Dans if racing tomorrow If
 > you’re racing tomorrow, just get in a very easy 30 minutes on the bike and
 > call it a day.
 Not racing?
-Then tart with another solid 90 minutes of power
+Then start with another solid 90 minutes of power
 > close to or more likely a little above race pace before transitioning into a
 > Moderate-Hard, RPE8, 45-minute run as close to race pace as possible.